dss-extensions/DSS-Python/README.md

 On Windows 10, remember to set the compatibility layer to Windows 7 (set the environment variable `__COMPAT_LAYER=WIN7RTM`), otherwise you may encounter issues with COM due to [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization) on Python 3.6+.

-There is no validation on Linux yet since we cannot run the COM module there.
-The most likely solution will be to pickle the data on Windows and load them on Linux.
+There is no full validation on Linux yet since we cannot run the COM module there.
+There is an ongoing effort on pickling the data on Windows and loading on Linux for comparison (for the full test suite, it results in 8+GB of data and can be time-consuming).

 Roadmap
 =======